mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   39 cents per pound, but the customer thought the quote was for 39 cents per kilogram [@WILD_RICE].
 - A whole set of [@MEDICATION_DOSE_ERRORS]...

-The safety subject is so vast and essential by itself that we dedicated a separate paper **P????** that discusses all the nuances in detail.
+The safety subject is so vast and essential by itself that we dedicated a separate paper [@P2981_PRE] that discusses all the nuances in detail.

 ## Vocabulary types